allysonvasquez/nvidia-pipecat-notebooks/README.md

 - NVIDIA-pipecat for agent pipeline development
 - End-to-end digital human pipeline implementation
 - Best practices and patterns for digital human design

+## Module Dependencies & Flow

+1. **Module 0** ensures your machines and cloud accounts are ready.
+2. **Module 1** introduces the blueprint and a minimal stub pipeline—no real audio or AI yet.
+3. **Module 2** swaps in real STT/TTS and a basic LLM agent using `nvidia-pipecat`.
+4. **Module 3–4** deepen the "mind" and add external knowledge & multimodal outputs.
+5. **Module 5–6** strengthen reliability and end‑user integration.
+6. **Module 7** is your chance to innovate: build, test, and showcase a production‑quality digital human.

 ## Development Environment Setup